New evidence shows that the key assumption made in the discovery of dark energy is in error.

 New observations and analysis made by a team of astronomers at Yonsei University (Seoul, South Korea), together with their collaborators at Lyon University and KASI, show, however, that this key assumption is most likely in error.
 The team has performed very high-quality (signal-to-noise ratio ~175) spectroscopic observations to cover most of the reported nearby early-type host galaxies of SN Ia, from which they obtained the most direct and reliable measurements of population ages for these host galaxies.
 They find a significant correlation between SN luminosity and stellar population age at a 99.5% confidence level.

 As such, this is the most direct and stringent test ever made for the luminosity evolution of SN Ia.
 Since SN progenitors in host galaxies are getting younger with redshift (look-back time), this result inevitably indicates a serious systematic bias with redshift in SN cosmology.
-Taken at face values, the luminosity evolution of SN is significant enough to question the very existence of dark energy.
+Taken at face value, the luminosity evolution of SN is significant enough to question the very existence of dark energy.
 When the luminosity evolution of SN is properly taken into account, the team found that the evidence for the existence of dark energy simply goes away (see Figure 1).

 Commenting on the result, Prof. Young-Wook Lee (Yonsei Univ., Seoul) who was leading the project said; “Quoting Carl Sagan, extraordinary claims require extraordinary evidence, but I am not sure we have such extraordinary evidence for dark energy.
 Our result illustrates that dark energy from SN cosmology, which led to the 2011 Nobel Prize in Physics, might be an artifact of a fragile and false assumption.”